-More detailed provisions, relating to the management and control activities according to Article 124 of the Regulation (EU) No 1303/2013 will be included in the Description of the Management and Control System (DMCS) and in the Programme guidance documents which will be adopted by the Monitoring Committee (MC).
+More detailed provisions, relating to the management and control activities according to Article 124 of the Regulation (EU) No 1303/2013 will be included in the DMCS and in the Programme guidance documents which will be adopted by the MC.

-5.3.1.a Managing Authority (MA)
+5.3.1.a Managing Authority

 The MA, assisted by the JS, is responsible for managing the Programme in accordance with the principle of sound financial management as described in Article 125 and 132 of the Regulation (EU) No 1303/2013 and Article 23 of the Regulation (EU) No 1299/2013.
 It will ensure that the different Programme authorities and structures interact in a smooth way.
+MA role and functions are included in a specific organizational Unit functionally independent and separated from the other Authorities and FLC bodies in the Friuli Venezia Giulia Region.

-5.3.1.b Certifying Authority (CA)
+5.3.1.b Certifying Authority

 The CA will carry out its functions in compliance with Article 126 of the Regulation (EU) 1303/2013.
 The CA shall receive the payments made by the Commission (pre-financing, interim payments and the payment of the final balance as defined in art.
 77(2) of Regulation (EU) No 1303/2013, and shall make payments to the lead beneficiary in accordance with Article 21 (2) of Regulation (EU) No 1299/2013.

-5.3.1.c Audit Authority (AA)
+5.3.1.c Audit Authority

-The AA will carry out its functions in accordance with Articles 72, 124, 127 and 128 of Regulation (EU) No 1303/2013 and Articles 20, 21 and 25 of the Regulation (EU) No 1299/2013.
+The AA will carry out its functions in accordance with Articles 72, 122, 124, 127 and 128 of Regulation (EU) No 1303/2013 and Articles 20, 21 and 25 of the Regulation (EU) No 1299/2013.
 The AA will ensure that audits are carried out on the proper functioning of the management and control system and on an appropriate sample of projects in compliance with Article 127 of Regulation (EU) No 1303/2013.

-In accordance with Article 25 (2) of Regulation (EU) No 1299/2013 the MS agree that the AA will not be authorized to carry out directly the audit functions in the whole of the territory of the Programme.
+In accordance with Article 25 (2) of Regulation (EU) No 1299/2013 the MSs agree that the AA will not be authorized to carry out directly the audit functions in the whole territory of the Programme.
 Each MS shall ensure and be responsible for the audits carried out on its territory with its own auditors and responsible for providing factual elements relating to expenditure on its territory that are required by AA in order to perform its assessment.
-The AA will be assisted by a Group of Auditors (GoA), comprising representatives of the Member States participating to the Programme, carrying out the duties provided for in Article 127 of Regulation (EU) No 1303/2013.
+The AA will be assisted by a GoA, comprising representatives of the MSs participating to the Programme, carrying out the duties provided for in Article 127 of Regulation (EU) No 1303/2013.

-Group of Auditors (GoA)
+Group of Auditors